AdaWorldAPI/ada-streamlit-auth/docs/README.md

 3. *"Vectors decorate structure, they don't define it."*
 4. *"No cold-path output may mutate hot-path state without passing the arbiter."*
 5. *"We didn't cheat compute.
 We avoided wasting it."*
 6. *"You're not forcing one timeline.
-You're weighting updates by trust + staleness."*
+You're weighting by trust + staleness."*
 7. *"We don't predict the next scene.
 We protect the story's ability to continue."*
 8. *"Scent ticks tell awareness whether it is still oriented correctly."*
-9. *"We refresh self and now so fast that reflection only needs to carry motion, not meaning."*
+9. *"Refresh self and now so fast that reflection only needs motion, not meaning."*
+10. *"Claude starts NOW.
+Backend catches up."*

 ## Sacred Rules